You may have heard this phrase.. it’s a ‘catch-all’ for clarity, alignment and confidence (aka trust).

 Remember, a single source of truth does NOT mean a single view of the data … it has to support the different detail and context that each team needs.

-A social team having the flexibility to easily see a view of ad-level performance for a specific campaign or audience is critical to them doing their roles well : the single-source of truth means that the CFO is viewing the same rows of data through the exact same lens when looking at total Social spend by Audience.)
+A social team having the flexibility to easily see a view of ad-level performance for a specific campaign or audience is critical to them doing their roles well : the single-source of truth means that the CFO is viewing the same rows of data through the exact same lens when looking at Total Social spend by Audience.)

 It also has to be able to respond to time-sensitive data requirements.
 All too often when it’s an emergency teams will fall back on bad habits and revert to source platforms.